Complaints and Remedy Policy 2024 - 2027

 12.1 In order to monitor our complaints we keep the following information:

-- we keep a full record of the complaint
+- We keep a full record of the complaint,

 - the outcomes at each stage.
-This includes the original complaint and the date received
+This includes the original complaint, and the date received,

-- any extensions to timescales
+- any extensions to timescales,

-- all correspondence with the individual
+- all correspondence with the individual,

-- correspondence with other parties
+- correspondence with other parties, and

-- any relevant supporting documentation such as reports or surveys
+- any relevant supporting documentation such as reports or surveys.

 12.3 We have systems in place to ensure that a complaint can be remedied at any stage of our complaints process.